MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/ns-shellapi-notifyicondataw.md

 #### NIIF_LARGE_ICON (0x00000020)

 0x00000020. <b>Windows Vista and later</b>.
 The large version of the icon should be used as the notification icon.
 This corresponds to the icon with dimensions SM_CXICON x SM_CYICON.
-If this flag is not set, the icon with dimensions XM_CXSMICON x SM_CYSMICON is used.
+If this flag is not set, the icon with dimensions SM_CXSMICON x SM_CYSMICON is used.